HR policies and procedures – why does your department need them?

 In a recent survey by Mercer, 78% of employees said that they would remain with their employer longer if they saw a career path within their organization.
 Many of these frustrated employees seemingly do, in fact, move on—a 2017 report by Work Institute found that lack of development was the number one reason that employees left their jobs.

-Turnover is expensive—some studies predict that it can cost as much as 20 percent of the annual salary to replace a midrange position—so creating training and development policies is critical.
-By providing employees and managers with clear paths for advancement, you’ll prevent top-level talent from moving on while improving your company’s bottom line.
+Turnover is expensive—some studies predict that it can cost as much as 20 percent of the annual salary to replace a midrange position—so creating employee development strategies as part of HR procedures is critical.
+By providing employees and managers with employee training materials and clear paths for advancement, you’ll prevent top-level talent from moving on while improving your company’s bottom line.

 Many were shocked to learn of the working conditions at Uber, which agreed to pay 56 current and former employees $1.9 million to settle claims of gender discrimination and harassment.
 The rideshare company’s head of human resources ultimately resigned over the scandal following an investigation into how she handled racial discrimination claims.